microsoft/azure-health-data-services-toolkit/samples/EventHubChannel/README.md

     ```
 ## Usage Details

-- CheckOut Program.cs file that outlines how you can send the events to Azure event hub using Pipeline service.
+- `Program.cs` file outlines how you can send the events to Azure Event Hub using Pipeline service.
-- Pipeline is a software design pattern that executes a sequence of operations, pipeline consist of filters or channels.
+- Pipeline is a software design pattern that executes a sequence of operations, a pipeline consist of filters and/or channels.
-- Channels are of two types of input channel and output channel which can be used as per our need.
+- Channels are of two types: input channel and output channel which can be used as per our need.
-- For understanding Azure Event Hub look at [this .NET documentation page](https://docs.microsoft.com/azure/event-hubs/event-hubs-about)
+- For Azure Event Hub please refer to [this .NET documentation page](https://docs.microsoft.com/azure/event-hubs/event-hubs-about) for more information.
-- **Option Pattern** uses classes to provide strongly typed access to groups of related settings.Look at [this .NET documentation page](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-6.0) for more information.
+- **Option Pattern**: uses classes to provide strongly typed access to groups of related settings.Look at [this .NET documentation page](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-6.0) for more information.
 - Event Hub Channel the Channel that can send or receive data with Azure Event Hub.
 - Event Hub Channel Options - Event Hub channel options must be configured in order to send and receive data, below options need to configure for Azure Event Hub.
   - Sku- Azure Event Hub Sku used to determine the maximum      message size allowed by the Event Hub.